Menu

 CLASSIC SCENES

-* The multitude of blatant and subtle swipes at apartheid in the South African Tourist Office, including its 'Through the door and turn white' sign, completely white furnishings and crockery, the Tourist Officer playing only the white keys of his piano while singing 'White Christmas', Graeme's brown tie being painted white, dark sunglasses being smashed in disgust and replaced with white glasses and the coffee being made totally of milk.
+* The multitude of blatant and subtle swipes at apartheid in the South African Tourist Office; including its 'Through the door and turn white' entry sign, completely white furnishings and crockery, the Tourist Officer playing only the white keys of his piano (which are segregated from the black keys in any case!) while singing the chorus of 'White Christmas', Graeme's brown tie being urgently painted white upon the Tourist Officer's roar of disapproval, dark sunglasses being smashed in disgust and replaced with white glasses and the coffee being made from two jugs of milk poured together into a white cup.

-* The Goodies film encouraging more immigrants to come to "Sarth Efrikker" by using Tim painted up as a black and white minstrel to show how wonderful life is for black people there, including owning a posh car, a huge company building (Sambo Enterprises!), a swimming pool (complete with sharks!) and going on safari (with a dog as a lion) and blasting the hell out of the wildlife with a camera.
+* The Goodies film encouraging more immigrants to come to "Sarth Efrikker" by using Tim painted up as a black and white minstrel (complete with a big "Howdy do dere!" greeting, quick burst of "Swanee" and minstrel-style shuffle) to show how wonderful life is for black people there; including owning a posh car and fancy house, a huge company building (Sambo Enterprises!), a swimming pool (complete with sharks circling!) and going on safari (with a Labrador dog cheaply disguised as a lion) and "you can shoot the game ... with a camera of course!" with Tim holding his camera aloft and blasting a springbok to smithereens on the horizon.

-* Tim doing the housework at their ranch in the jungle and getting cross with Bill for using derogatory terms about black people, like "nig-nogs", "jigaboo houseboy" and "sambo service".
-He starts to deliver a proud speech about racial equality, but then admits that he is only doing the menial chores himself because "all the nig-nogs have gone", before sheepishly realising what he has just said.
+* Tim doing the housework at their ranch in the jungle and getting cross with Bill for continually using awful derogatory terms about black people (such as "nig-nogs", "jigaboo houseboy" and "sambo servants").
+He starts to deliver a proud speech about racial equality ("A man's colour of skin makes him no less a man.
+Nature's finest creation."), but then admits that he is only doing the menial chores himself because "all the nig-nogs have gone", before sheepishly realising what he has just said.

-* The night-time scenes at the ranch where Graeme and Tim (clad in white jackets and black bow ties) chat about their fine day's hunting, including proudly displaying their mounted trophies of a rogue male (a tiny meerkat) and their hunting boy Scobie (who was mauled by the meerkat), almost knocking servant Lester's block off, Graeme finally killing a tarantula after heaps of whacks, stomps and even a couple of rifle blasts, then wanting it to be mounted ("all of it"), all the while swatting flies on their faces, and on each others faces as well.
+* The night-time scenes at the ranch where Graeme and Tim (clad in white jackets and black bow ties) chat about their fine day's hunting; including proudly displaying their mounted trophies of a "rogue male (that) put up a hell of a fight" (a tiny meerkat) and their hunting boy Scobie (who was mauled by the meerkat, and about who Graeme remarks "What a funny little nose!", only for Tim to slap him and for him to then thank Tim for swatting the fly on his face!), Tim almost knocking servant Lester's block off for no good reason, Graeme's manic killing of a tarantula that had crawled up Tim's leg after a frenzied pursuit and heaps of whacks, stomps and even a couple of rifle blasts once it had been removed from Tim's trousers (then yelling "Lester, get that mounted, would you?
+All of it!"), all the while swatting pesky flies on their faces and on each other's faces as well.

-* A number of cameos including Tim commenting that the stars look like hundreds of tiny pairs of eyes, followed by an uneasy silence and Graeme remarking "They ARE hundreds of tiny pairs of eyes!", Graeme receiving a "message on the drums", with a drum being thrown and almost knocking him off his feet, his blowpipe effort where he lobs a heap of fruit on a sleeping Bill to form a 'smiley face', and the scenes of how much things have changed when they return to England, especially the black, bangle-covered hand waving from the royal limo.
+* A number of cameos including Tim commenting "Look at those stars.
+Like hundreds of tiny pairs of eyes", followed by a long and uneasy silence before Graeme remarks "They are hundreds of tiny pairs of eyes!", Graeme receiving a "message on the drums", with a drum being thrown by Bill and almost knocking him off his feet, Graeme's blowpipe effort where he lobs a heap of fruit on a sleeping Bill to form a 'smiley face', and the scenes of how much things have changed when the Goodies return to England, especially the black, bangle-covered hand waving from the royal limo.

 GUEST STARS